The Adventures of James Bond Junior 003½: Characters

-James Bond (Junior): son of David Bond, nephew of James Bond 007.
+James Bond (Junior): the son of David Bond and nephew of James Bond 007.
 Has his own gang of schoolmates, the "Pride of Lions".
 James' housemaster and Dr. Hartshorn dub him 003 1/2.
 Writes to his famous uncle who sends him a sheath knife.

 Mrs. Raggles: James's caregiver while his parents are in Dar es Salaam.
 At the climax, she contacts Commander Sir Cuthbert Conningtower about what James discovers at Hazeley Hall.

-Mrs. Frame: former owner of Hazeley Hall.
-Had given James exclusive access to the bothy.
-James had stored his goods in there.
-She dies in her sleep at start of story.
+Mrs. Frame: the former owner of Hazeley Hall.
+She had given James exclusive access to the bothy and James had stored his goods in there.
+She dies in her sleep at the start of story.

-Mr. Merck: German.
-Mammoth build.
-Broad spatulate nose, curly hair, large lips.
-Close-cropped ginger hair, curly ginger beard, ginger hairs on the back of his fists.
-Speaks in a high squeaky voice.
-The new owner of Hazeley Hall.
-Steals £2m gold bullion en route from the Soviet Union to Britain at Gatwick airport.
+Mr. Merck: a German with a mammoth build, broad spatulate nose, curly hair, large lips, close-cropped ginger hair, curly ginger beard, and ginger hairs on the back of his fists.
+He peaks in a high squeaky voice and is the new owner of Hazeley Hall.
+He steals £2m gold bullion en route from the Soviet Union to Britain at Gatwick Airport.

-Sheelagh Smith: child, slightly younger than James.
-She lives at Hazeley Hall with Merck.
-Draws and sketches.
+Sheelagh Smith: a child slightly younger than James.
+She lives at Hazeley Hall with Merck and draws and sketches.
 Her mother Katherine Smith is in Holloway Prison doing a six-month stretch for shoplifting.
 James entices her with sketching materials to get inside Hazeley Hall Manor so that he can get his goods from the bothy.

-Maureen Gubb (Auntie Mo): Red-headed slattern.
-Thin, beaky face and flabby neck.
-Merck's cook and housekeeper.
-Sheelagh Smith's caregiver.
+Maureen Gubb (Auntie Mo): a red-headed slattern with a thin, beaky face and flabby neck.
+She is Merck's cook and housekeeper and Sheelagh Smith's caregiver.

 Donal: Merck's henchman.
-Tall, muscular, barrel chested.
-Wears track suits.
-Auntie Mo's beau.
+He is tall, muscular, barrel chested and wears track suits.
+He is Auntie Mo's beau.

 Paddie: Merck's henchman.
-Bandy-legged.
-"A squirt".
+He is bandy-legged and "a squirt".

-Commander Sir Cuthbert Conningtower: Ex-naval-Intelligence author of Spies I've Espied.
-Drives an XK120 Jaguar.
-Complexion the colour of a half-ripe blackberry.
-Drinks gin.
-Wears dentures.
-Philanderer.
-Steals credit for James's investigative work.
+Commander Sir Cuthbert Conningtower: An ex-naval intelligence author of Spies I've Espied.
+He drives an XK120 Jaguar.
+His complexion is the colour of a half-ripe blackberry.
+He drinks gin, wears dentures and is a philanderer.
+He steals credit for James's investigative work.

-Audrey Wedderburn: Actress.
-Plays "Chastity Carstairs" on ITV's Stormbusters.
-Breeds Guard Dogs.
-Sells them to Merck.
-Assists Commander Sir Cuthbert Conningtower.
+Audrey Wedderburn: an actress who plays "Chastity Carstairs" on ITV's Stormbusters.
+She dreeds Guard Dogs and sells them to Merck.
+She assists Commander Sir Cuthbert Conningtower.
 Sheelagh sketches her at Hazeley Hall.
 James assumes that there may be more between them then stopping crime.
 James sees her late one night with Conningtower in his Jaguar.

 Lady Conningtower: Commander Sir Cuthbert Conningtower's wife.
 Once beautiful, now wrinkled, but still proud and noble, even when anxious.